Zunith/BCRP-Updates/README.md

 V3.0 - Callouts & Other Internals
 - Added more searchable/findable items.
 - Added more askable questions (traffic stops etc.)
-- Added (3) single callouts.
+- Added (3) more callouts.
 (Emergency Landing, Killer-Clown, and Escaped Convicts)
-- Added a callout pack consits of (8) callouts.
+- Added (2) callout pack's which consit of (13) callouts.
 - Tweaked the stun-gun, and, nightstick damage.
 -----------------------------------------------------------------------------------------------------
 V2.9 - Clothing & Cars